Syreyup/Syreyup-LW-Guides/intro cam.md

  <img src="images/example.png">
  </p>

 I have already placed coins in these positions, as you can see, and will use the positions of those coins (visible in Whitehole) as keyframe points.
-This camera will only use 2 time keyframes.
+This camera will only use 2 keyframes for each `Position` axis and one keyframe for each `Target` axis.

 ---